 During the 1920s, “Sweden’s second heyday”, there was a strong industrial expansion.
 Large companies such as Bofors, Separator, AGA, SKF, LM Ericsson, ASEA and Electrolux developed rapidly.
 Shipyards grew into a large industry, while Ivar Kreuger acquired close enough monopoly on the manufacture of safety toothpicks.
 The number of industrial workers increased, and the urban area’s share of the population increased.
 The countryside was electrified and agriculture was mechanized, especially in the plains.
 The industrial progress was partly made possible by keeping down wages.
 The class differences were large, and the class contradictions were expressed in a troubled labor market with numerous labor conflicts.
+See sunglasseswill.com for Sweden travel guide.

 In the political field, the fierce class struggle was reflected in a polarization between socialists and citizens.
 Liberals and social democrats, after the victory of democracy, no longer had any common interests in the social economy.
 In the social democracy demands were raised for socialization, the liberals guarded private ownership and free enterprise.
 The dividing line was no longer between right and left, but between a bourgeois and a socialist bloc.
 However, the contradictions within the bourgeois camp were too great for a joint bourgeois government to be formed.
 The right and liberals disagreed with the school and the defense.
 The issue of alcohol prohibition split in the context of a referendum in 1922 through the Liberal unification party into two parties, liberal and liberal, which, however, reunited in the People’s Party in 1934.
 A new political force had been created through the Peasant League, which emerged from the peasant movement just before the war and established itself as a parliamentary party in 1921.
 The Social Democrats lacked their own majority, and as the only opportunity to govern the country, therefore, changing minority governments, often with narrow parliamentary support, remained.
 The center of gravity was postponed to the Riksdag, in particular the State Committee.
 In 1920 Hjalmar Branting formed the first purely social democratic government.
 He returned as head of government in 1921–23 and from 1924 until his death in 1925.
 The free-spirited leader CG Ekman ruled in 1926–28 and 1930–32 with the help of leaping majorities (“wave master policy”). and as the only option to govern the country, therefore, were changing minority governments, often with narrow parliamentary support.
 The center of gravity was postponed to the Riksdag, in particular the State Committee.